-The theatre opened in May 2016 under the Creative Direction of George Dvorsky, a former Broadway performer, and in 2016, Sarah Dearing took over as Managing Director.
+The theatre opened in May 2016 under the Creative Direction of George Dvorsky, a former Broadway performer.

 In its first three seasons, Vinegar Hill Music Theatre has featured performances by such local, national, and international talents as Linda Eder, Ronan Tynan, Maureen McGovern, Well-Strung, Robert Klein, Jim Messina, John Waite, Joe Scarborough and Mika Brzezinski, Caroline Rhea, Thelma Houston, Juice Newton, Paula Cole, Livingston Taylor, The Drifters, The Platters, Lenny Clarke, Shelley MacArthur, Rickie Lee Jones, Juston McKinnon, Suzanne Vega, Roomful of Blues, Larry Gatlin, Peter Cincotti, Anthony Rapp and Adam Pascal, and Rustic Overtones with the Maine Youth Rock Orchestra, and has hosted events benefitting the Barbara Bush Foundation for Family Literacy, Maine Medical Center, Seeds of Peace, and the Maine Cancer Foundation.